ROT13 Encoder/Decoder

 What is ROT13?

-ROT13 is a simple substitution cipher that shifts each letter 13 positions in the alphabet.
-It's a special case of the Caesar cipher and is its own inverse - applying ROT13 twice returns the original text.
+ROT13 (rotate by 13) is a letter substitution cipher that replaces each letter with the letter 13 positions later in the alphabet.
+Because the alphabet has 26 letters, applying ROT13 twice gives you the original text.

 Q